 - Two completed professional recommendations must accompany the completed application form.
 The applicant is encouraged to solicit the recommendations from two faculty members or one faculty member and one employer.

-- Applicants must include a personal resume, outlining community or vocational activities, honors, employment, extracurricular and volunteer activities, if invited to interview for the program.
+- Applicants must include a personal resume, outlining community or vocational activities, honors, employment, extracurricular and volunteer activities.

-- All applicants must take the Pharmacy College Admissions Test (PCAT).
-A minimum composite score of 50th percentile or higher is required.
+- Applicants with a prerequisite g.p.a. lower than 3.0 must take the Pharmacy College Admissions Test (PCAT).
+A composite score of 50th percentile or higher is preferred.
 Additionally, 50th percentile or higher in each of the following sections: chemical processes, biological processes and quantitative reasoning, and 25th percentile or higher in and the critical reading section is preferred.

 - Applicants whose first language is not English must satisfy the University's English proficiency requirements.

 - Students who are offered admission to the Pharm.D. program will have a Criminal Background Check.
 This will be performed by Certiphi, Inc through PharmCAS.
 Matriculation into the program will depend on the results of that check.